-- Invest in maintenance of community facilities upfront rather than waiting to ensure the longevity of buildings and grounds. - Make community buildings more accessible to residents to ensure their ADA compliance, and extend their hours of operations to better accommodate the general public. - Achieve greater efficiencies and utilize renewable energy systems in the town's municipal buildings.
+- Invest in maintenance of community facilities upfront rather than waiting to ensure the longevity of buildings and grounds. - Many community members would like to see Pelham's community buildings become more accessible to residents by making them more ADA compliant, and by extending the hours to better accommodate the general public. - Many community members would like to see Pelham's municipal buildings become more energy efficient and utilize renewable energy systems.